max-mapper/tree-view/readme.md

 # tree-view

-Tree viewing widget for the browser
+Tree viewing widget for the browser.
+Uses React so it only re-renders parts of the tree that need updating without having to re-render the entire tree on every change.

 ```
 npm install tree-view